 - Weaver DH, Maxwell JG, Castleton KB.
 Mallory-Weiss syndrome.
 Am J Surg 1969; 118:887.

 - Watts HD, Admirand WH.
 Mallory-Weiss syndrome.
 A reappraisal.
 JAMA 1974; 230:1674.

 - Michel L, Serrano A, Malt RA.
 Mallory-Weiss syndrome.
 Evolution of diagnostic and therapeutic patterns over two decades.
 Ann Surg 1980; 192:716.

 - Santoro MJ, Chen YK, Collen MJ.
 Polyethylene glycol electrolyte lavage solution-induced Mallory-Weiss tears.
 Am J Gastroenterol 1993; 88:1292.

-- Guelrud M, Torres E, Vezga MA, et al. Miss rate of Mallory-Weiss tear after polyethylene glycol electrolyte lavage solution (abstract).
+- Guelrud M, Torres E, Vezga MA.
+Miss rate of Mallory-Weiss tear after polyethylene glycol electrolyte lavage solution (abstract).
 Gastrointest Endosc 1998; 47:A51.